0xShadowByte/ServiceNow/README.md

 ![image](https://github.com/user-attachments/assets/9b6e4668-d8ad-4da1-820a-1997b0c6265c)

-*Ref 11- : Add Containers and Rows to the Page*
+*Ref 11-14: Add Containers and Rows to the Page*

 The default page layout includes one container.
 Add two more containers to the page by dragging a container form the *Layouts* to the page.

 Add a row with a single column spanning all 12 grid columns.
 Drag the 12 layout item from the *Layouts* to the first container.

 Add a row with a 3-column, equally sized columns layout to the second.
-Add a row with a 3-column, unequally sized column layout to the thrid container. (shortcut is to click on the "+" in the container to add the columns)
+Add a row with a 3-column, unequally sized column layout to the thrid container. (shortcut is to click on the "+" in the container to add the column.

 ![image](https://github.com/user-attachments/assets/b6e4a459-b46c-4769-add1-5f3becf422fb)